 Included in the estimated amount of aid to be received from the state are grant funds for the Town's Public Libraries.
 These funds are reserved for direct expenditure by the Library and cannot be counted as general available revenues.
 Consequently, as part of the tax rate preparation process, whatever amount is included within the State aid estimate is also included in the non-appropriated expenses section as offsetting debits.
-Through FY2015, the Town included school lunch assistance in this category.
-In preparation of FY2016, the State has removed this grant from the cherry sheet for accounting purposes.

 The library grant actually includes three grant programs more fully described in the revenue section of this budget under Cherry Sheet Offsets.
-It is projected to increase slightly to a total of \$58,073.
+It is projected to increase slightly to a total of \$56,041.